Contact Me

 Rule #6: Create a comfortable sleep environment

 Your bedroom should be conducive to sleep in.
-Keep the room well-ventilated and at a comfortable temperature.
+Keep the room well-ventilated and maintain a comfortable temperature and humidity.

 Rule #7: Block out noises and lights

 Your bedroom should be conducive to sleep in.
-Keep the dark and as quiet as possible.
+Keep the room dark and as quiet as possible.

 Rule #8: Keep electronic gadgets and devices away during bedtime